HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Boiler repairs aren’t cheap.
 Boiler cover like British Gas Homecare allows you to pay a fixed monthly fee, covering you for breakdowns and repairs.
 And, depending on which package you choose, you could be covered for heating and plumbing issues too.

-Below we’ll cover everything from prices to online reviews.
+Our in-depth British Gas Homecare review will cover everything from prices, to packages details and online reviews.
 To start, let’s determine which type of boiler cover you need by explaining the core differences between Homecare products.

 British Gas Homecare Packages

 There are four different packages available from British Gas:

 - Homecare Two (200)

 - Homecare Four (400)

 All British Gas Home products include a free annual boiler service.
 Typically, you’d expect to pay anywhere from £70-120 depending on where in the country you are, and how expensive your service engineer is.